PySheets/pysheets/README.md

  - Click the "⭐ F5" button to visualize the data
  - You now have a Pandas dataframe and matplotlib Figure, with just a few clicks 🤯.

-Import data from the web:
+Import sample data from the web:
+ - Click the "⭐ WEB" button in the AI prompt section
+ - Turn it into a dataframe using the AI buttons
+ - Visualize it.
+Change the prompt to change colors or image size.

+Import sample data into the sheet:
- - Click the "load from web" button in the AI prompt section
+ - Click the "⭐ DATA" button in the AI prompt section
  - Turn it into a dataframe using the AI buttons
  - Visualize it.
 Change the prompt to change colors or image size.